Congratulations to the national winners of the 2023 Awards! View your results.

 • Even if you have permission to use a work or if the work is in the public domain, the work that you submit to the Scholastic Awards must represent a new, original work.

 What if I cite my sources?
-Can I use another person’s work if I give them credit?
+Can I use another person’s work or an AI tool if I give them credit?

-If you have any doubt about whether a submission is original, we advise that you choose not to submit that work.
+If you have any doubt about whether an entry is original, we advise that you choose not to enter that work.

 Consequences of Copyright & Plagiarism Violations

-What if I find a work that was submitted to the Scholastic Awards that isn’t original?
+What if I find a work that was entered into the Scholastic Awards that isn’t original?

-If you suspect that a work was copied from another source or was plagiarized, please let us know by emailing us at info@artandwriting.org.
+If you suspect that a work was plagiarized, please contact us.
 We will investigate to determine if the work violates our participation terms.
-Because of student privacy concerns, we will not follow-up with you to report on the outcome of our investigation.
+Because of student privacy concerns, we are not able to provide any information on the outcome of our investigation.

 Copyright & Plagiarism Protocol